 Check out the local chapters near you here: https://www.1millioncups.com/communities

 Many different perspectives on your pitch is great, because it’s hard to really lock down on what one particular investor wants or needs.
-Sure there are some common themes that need to be there like good financials, strong product, demonstration of traction, etc. but in general, it’s going to come down to the preferences and tolerances of your individual investors.
+Sure there are some common needed themes like good financials, strong product, demonstration of traction, etc. But in general, it’s going to come down to the preferences and tolerances of your individual investors.